Dental Implants in Napier | Dentiq Dental Services

 - X-Rays: These are taken to determine the condition of the gums.

-- Impressions: This is basically a mold of your teeth, gums and surrounding tissue.
+- Impressions: This is basically a mould of your teeth, gums and surrounding tissue.
 We will use a plastic or metal tray and place it in your mouth.
 It will then be filled with soft liquid which will harden and set.

 - Tooth extraction: The tooth causing you trouble will be removed (unless it has already been extracted).
 We can walk you through the different anesthetics for this when you are in the clinic.